 It is a “polite pop-up.”
 It comes up gently on the right-hand side; it doesn’t pop right in front; it doesn’t “shake in your face”; it is lightning fast.

 It is simple to install.
 It is intuitive, so there is no guessing whether or not you did it right.
 If you are on WordPress, there is a plug-in you can use.
 For other platforms, there is a snippet of code to put on your blog.

 MiloTree has made themselves available to their users, and they are happy to walk anyone having trouble with the entire process.

 At this point, there are almost 1,500 MiloTree users, with no paid advertising.
 Their entire growth has been due to word of mouth sharing.
 They have been approached by brands wanting to collaborate.

 Their latest focus is on building their app out to be able to capture email addresses, and then they will be adding Youtube and SnapChat, along with other features.
 They are currently working on adding a delay, so that you can decide when you want your pop-up to…well, POP-UP!

 There are a couple of benefits to the paid app:

 No MiloTree branding.
 There is some MiloTree branding on the free version, so it looks a bit more professional on the paid version.

 Frequency Control.
 How often will your visitors see your pop-up?
-In the free version, it is set to 7 days, which means your visitors won’t see it again for 7 days.
-But what if you want your visitors to see it more, or less?
-With the paid version, you control the frequency.
-So you can set it for every 2 days or every 14 days.
+You can set it for every 2 days or every 14 days.
 It is totally in your control.

 Want to get more followers on Pinterest?
 Take action!
 Head over to MiloTree and choose your version.
 Try it for 2-3 months and see if it works for your site.